 One of the top questions asked is “How old do you have to be to donate eggs?”
 All egg donor programs have age restrictions, but most don’t explain the reasoning behind this requirement.
 This leads many to ask us – how old do you have to be to donate eggs or what’s the oldest you can be to safely donate eggs?

 We seek healthy young women between the ages of 19 and 30 to donate eggs to hopeful families.

 This age range (give or take a year or two) is common to donor egg banks as well as egg donor agencies around the world.
 It’s not for superficial reasons and it’s not age discrimination!
 Egg donor age restrictions are important to the success of donor egg recipients — and the well-being of our egg donors.

 Donating your eggs is a big commitment that takes a lot of time and responsibility.
-First of all, the testing and screening process takes effort.
-You have to submit an egg donor application which asks for extremely detailed medical history, not only for yourself but your whole family including your grandparents.
+First, the testing and screening process takes effort.
+You must submit an egg donor application that asks for an extremely detailed medical history, not only for yourself but your whole family including your grandparents.
 You also have to go through a complete medical exam, blood tests, and genetic screening.

 That’s true, they do.
 Every woman is different, of course!

 The number and quality of a woman’s eggs begin to go decline in her mid to late 30s.
 Many women who pursue IVF with donor eggs are doing so because they suffer from infertility due to age-related issues.
-For that reason, our age requirement for applicants also takes into account donors who may cycle more than once.
+For that reason, our age requirement for applicants also considers donors who may cycle more than once.

 A woman is born with her set amount of eggs; about 1 to 2 million at birth.
 By the time she reaches menopause, that number naturally declines to several hundred.
 It is important to understand women do not produce “new” eggs.
 They just release a set number of eggs per menstrual cycle.
 These are either fertilized or discarded by the body with the monthly period.